Featured Brand Sites

 Tap or click steps to mark as complete

 Enjoy a serving of this cheesy vegetable side dish at your next special occasion.

-Prepare recipe as directed except for topping with the cracker crumbs and baking.
-Cover and refrigerate up to 24 hours.
-When ready to serve, uncover; sprinkle with cracker crumbs.
-Bake as directed, increasing the baking time to 40 min. or until top is golden brown and vegetable mixture is heated through.
+Assemble recipe as directed except do not top with crumb mixture.
+Refrigerate up to 24 hours.
+When ready to serve, sprinkle with cracker crumbs.
+Bake as directed, increasing the baking time to 40 min. or until casserole is heated through.

 * Nutrition information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

 This was really good...
 It was like a thick creamy soup...
 I would definitely make this again.
 I made it with 1 butternut squash, 1 spaghetti squash and 3 small sweet potatoes. mmmm (I only had 1/2 a package of cream cheese and it was really good.
 I think I will do the same next time.